Redesign suggestions for the bathroom— Most dangerous room in the house

-Figure BR6.
 Kitchen sink (provides options not available at bathroom sink)

 Going to the toilet requires more prudence than adults without disabilities require.
 A mobility disability, by its nature, means it takes more time to get from one place to another.
 Individuals used to going to the toilet on a schedule comfortable to them before they became disabled may be surprised at how much extra time they must factor in.